zqubit/334f21/MidtermProject6/README.md

 This is the last part of midterm project, and you are going to finish the Bitcoin client.
 You need to maintain a state for the ledger that the blockchain creates and add all the necessary checks related to it.

-** Due 11 PM, December 2, 2021.
-Submit a report on Canvas.
+** Submit a report on Canvas.
 One submission for one team is enough.
 Remember to include both author names if you are a team of two. **

 ## Programming